MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

 5. When you're done, select **Send**.

-## Create and send email using Enhanced Email
+### Create and send email using the Enhanced Email experience

 An alternate way of creating email is to use the Enhanced Email experience, which allows you to compose email without leaving the record you are working on.
 With the enhanced email experience, you can: